rewsdjad1/EssentialsS/readme.md

 - Bash (if you are on Windows, you can use Git Bash or WSL)
 - Java Development Kit 21 (JDK) to compile the plugin

+## Download

+You can download the plugins here: https://github.com/Euphillya/Essentials-Folia/actions

 ## Installation

 ### Cloning the Repository